ikmb/HLApipePublic/README.md

 ```

 ## Output formats
+Imputed HLA alleles, SNPs and amino acids.
+Notation: alleles A*01:01 corresponds to imputed_A_01_01. nucleotides: imputed_gene_hg19bp_alelle1_allele2; prot: imputed_gene_AAposition_allele1_allele2.
+For multiallelic markers: allele2 is a list of the alternatives (separated by "or" to the reference allel1).
+For prot: the position of the AA was mapped back to the genome.

 NOTE: For joint analysis with original PLINK input, output files form this pipeline have to be merged with the data from the PLINK input.